Finite Verbs in English With Examples

 Like other verbs, finite verbs function in a sentence to describe the action of a person, place, or thing.
 Finite verbs have subjects and indicate three things: 1) person, 2) number, and 3) grammatical tense.
 In other words, their form changes when there is a change in the number or person of the subject, or when there is a different tense.

-- Always remember finite verb forms show:
+Always remember finite verb forms change when the subject change the:

 Here are some other examples of finite verbs: